Oregon Pacific Railroad 1202

 seen here.

-their way to Larry's Truck & Electric (LTEX), a locomotive broker, whom from Mr. Samuels purchased the 1202.
+Financial Corporation (HMLX), who later sold it to Larry's Truck & Electric (LTEX), a locomotive broker, from whom Mr.

-The 1202 is the currently the work horse of the East Portland Branch, servicing most trains on that branch, while being
+The 1202 served most of its OPR career as the work horse of the East Portland Branch, servicing most trains on that branch,

-Here is a photo of the 1202 at LTEX after it recieved fresh paint prior to being delivered to the OPR.
+Here is a photo of the 1202 at LTEX after it received fresh paint prior to being delivered to the OPR.

 The 1202 can be seen switching out cars with the SP&S 700 at East Portland,